beeware/toga/docs/reference/api/widgets/selection.rst

 * On macOS, you cannot change the font of a Selection.

-* On macOS and GTK, you cannot change the text color or background color of a Selection.
+* On macOS and GTK, you cannot change the text color, background color, or alignment of labels in a Selection.

 * On GTK, a Selection widget with flexible sizing will expand its width (to the extent possible possible) to accomodate any changes in content (for example,